AlexisCastro12/PacMen-Factory/README.md

 ## :sparkles: Roadmap

-The characteristics that this project currently has are
+The characteristics that this project currently has are:

 :heavy_check_mark: Each pacman that is added performs the opening/closing movement that characterizes this character.